sarahkatzz/DSCapstone/README.md

 The CS 350H independent study group developed a web scraping program that collects housing information from an online real estate platform.
 I used this dataset to analyze 88,412 recent housing transactions across 192 zip codes from 2020 to 2023.

 ## Analysis
-Refer to final R code for analysis.
+Refer to final R code and final poster for analysis.
 The multiple linear regression model includes 14 predictors and explains 68.55% of variation in home prices in the greater Boston area.

 ## Files
 For the final code file, see "DSCapstoneFinalCode.R".